biocodellc/biscicol-server/README.md

 In technical speak, the ppo-data-service is a node.js reverse proxy to the elasticsearch database service, which is run on a different server, secured by an opening through a firewall via a dedicated port.

-Currently, the ppo-data-server is running under the name https://www.plantphenology.org/api/v1/{query|download|ppo} .
+Currently, the ppo-data-server is running under the name https://www.plantphenology.org/api/v1/query (sub download or ppo for query to access those services).
 To interact with this service, elasticsearch style GET and POST requests can be sent to this endpoint.
 Note that most requests and all responses to this service require packaging in JSON formatted text.
 The ElasticSearch website offers some help on [Query Syntax](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html).